aaronpowell/aaronpowell.github.io/src/documents/posts/2010-11-07-base64-encoding-images-with-powershell.md

---- cson
+---
   title: "Base64 Encoding of Images via Powershell"
   metaTitle: "Base64 Encoding of Images via Powershell"
   description: "Turning an image into a string... simply"
   revised: "2010-11-07"
   date: "2010-11-07"
-tags: ["powershell"]
+  tags:
+    - "powershell"
   migrated: "true"
-urls: ["/base64-encoding-images-with-powershell"]
+  urls:
+    - "/base64-encoding-images-with-powershell"
-summary: """
+  summary: ""

-"""
 ---
 Recently I was doing some CSS for a client but there was a bit of a problem with putting stuff into source control, basically there was a release coming up from one section of the source tree that I needed to put some images into for the CSS, but because they weren't approved for this release I couldn't commit them.